 Annual and biennial herbs

-Many annual and biennial herbs, such as basil, parsley, coriander and dill, prefer a more rich, moist soil.
+Many annual and biennial herbs, such as basil, parsley, coriander, dill and purslane, prefer a more rich, moist soil.
 If they are too hot and dry, they may bolt (run to seed).
 They are quick to grow from seed – treat them as you would salads, sowing them little and often for frequent picking until the first frosts.

 No sun in your garden?
 No problem – many herbs, including chervil, dill and parsley, will tolerate some shade.